EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Data

 \subsection{Data Refinement}

-\paragraph{Dataset-level Filtering} We find that some datasets are not suitable for open-domain conversations.
+\paragraph{Dataset-level Filtering} We find that some dialogue datasets are not suitable for open-domain conversations.
 Training on them will result in undesired behaviors like the tone of the E-commerce customer service.
-Therefore, we remove datasets like the JDDC~\cite{jddc} from WDC-Dialogue.
+Therefore, we remove these datasets like the JDDC~\cite{jddc}.

 \paragraph{Context-level Filtering} Since our datasets are primarily from social media platforms, some contexts correspond to a considerable number of responses (e.g., Weibo posts and their comments).
 These responses are very similar in format and can severely harm the performance of language models~\cite{lee2021deduplicating}.
 Therefore, we set a max response number for each context during filtering.